CleverCloud/clever-components/docs/contributing/stories.md

 });
 ```

-If you need those two stories in the same file, you can move common properties to an object and call `makeStory` with multiple arguments:
+If you need those two stories in the same file, you can move common properties to an object and spread it in each story:

 ```js
 // Common config